-Colorings and Markings
+Colors and Markings

-Moonlight Gouramis can be kept in pairs or groups in a community tank, so long as there are hiding places for the least aggressive in the group which are sometimes bullied.
-Other tankmates can include other labyrinth fish and larger species such as Redtail Botia, Corydoras, and Angelfish.
-Avoid fin-nipping species such as Clown Barbs, as the Moonlight Gourami has long filaments on its fins which are very tempting.
+Moonlight gouramis can be kept in pairs or groups in a community tank, so long as there are hiding places for the least aggressive in the group which is sometimes bullied.
+Other tankmates can include other labyrinth fish and larger species such as redtail botia, corydoras, and angelfish.

 Moonlight Gourami Habitat and Care

+Sturdy vegetation such as Java fern and Vallisneria are excellent choices for habitat.
+Although it makes a beautiful addition to a community tank, don't be surprised if it hides regularly.
 Although undemanding about water conditions, it does best in soft acidic water.
 Because it is so tolerant of less than perfect water, it is a good beginner fish.
-However, the water should be changed regularly to keep to maintain good health.
+However, the water should be changed regularly to maintain good health.

-Moonlight Gourami Diet
+Moonlight Gourami Diet and Feeding

-If you have a community tank with other large fish, make sure they aren't scaring the Moonlight Gourami away from the food.
-This is a timid fish who will not fight for its dinner, even if very hungry.
+The moonlight gourami will eat flake, frozen, and live foods.
+Serving a good variety of live and flake foods will help ensure optimum health.
+If you have a community tank with other large fish, make sure they aren't scaring the moonlight gourami away from the food.
+This is a timid fish that will not fight for its dinner, even if it is very hungry.

-Females are wider than males and have more rounded anal and dorsal fins; males can be identified by the orange to red coloration of the pelvic fins, as well as the long dorsal fins that end in a point.
+Females are wider than males and have more rounded anal and dorsal fins.
+Males can be identified by the orange to red coloration of the pelvic fins, as well as the long dorsal fins that end in a point.
 In females, the pelvic fins are colorless to yellow, and dorsal fins are shorter and rounder.
 During spawning, males' ventral fins turn from orange to red.

 Breeding the Moonlight Gourami

-More Pet Fish Breeds and Further Research
+More Pet Fish Species and Further Research

 The many gourami species are fun additions to any tank as they utilize the upper layers of the water.
 If you’re interested in similar species, check out: